kolkri/helsinki-citybikes-app/README.md

 - List journeys
     - If you don't implement pagination, use some hard-coded limit for the list length because showing several million rows would make any browser choke
 - For each journey show departure and return stations, covered distance in kilometers and duration in minutes

+## Station list

+- List all the stations

+## Single station view

+- Station name
+- Station address
+- Total number of journeys starting from the station
+- Total nukber of journeys ending at tha station